ShVerni/Cylindair/README.md

 ![Data Visualizer](media/Graphs.png "Data Visualizer")

-In the default configuration, if a data point is recorded every minute, the device can hold approximately a week's worth of data at a time.
+In the default configuration, if a data point is recorded every minute it can hold approximately a week's worth of data at a time.

 There's also an example web interface in the [fabrica-io folder](fabrica-io/) of this repository for use with the data visualizer.
 This interface is simplified to allow for retrieving and resetting the data collected on the device.
 To use, go to the "Storage Manager" in the web interface.
 Download `index.html` and rename it to `index2.html`, then upload it to "WWW".
 Next, upload the new [index.html](fabrica-io/index.html) and [cylindair-script.js](fabrica-io/cylindair-script.js) files to "WWW".
 Return to the home menu and refresh the page if needed.